gaearon/react-hot-loader/docs/README.md

 You can now use `react-hot?manual` instead of `react-hot` in Webpack config to turn on manual mode.
 In manual mode, “accepting” hot updates is up to you; modules won't accept themselves automatically.
 This can be used, for example, to put reloading logic on very top of the application and [hot-reload routes as well as components](https://github.com/rackt/react-router/pull/606#issuecomment-66936975).
 It will also work better when you have a lot of modules that export component-generating functions because updates will propagate to the top.
 (Don't worry if you don't understand this; it's just something experimental you might want to try to integrate hot reloading deeper into your app.)

+### React Hot API

+If you're authoring a build tool, you might be interested to hear that React Hot Loader brains have been extracted into runtime-agnostic [React Hot API](https://github.com/gaearon/react-hot-api).
+React Hot Loader just binds that API to Webpack runtime, but you can implement yours too.

 ### Miscellaneous